 Family leave brings up mixed emotions for many parents.
 Maybe you’re worried it will be hard to take a step back from work, or you’re excited for the time with your baby, but you’re anxious about missing wages.
 Knowing how

 maternity or paternity leave can affect your taxes can help you feel more informed and in control, whether you plan on taking paid or unpaid leave.

-doesn’t offer mandatory paid family leave, per The Washington Post (though you may get it if you live in a state with a paid leave policy).
+Currently, the United States is the only industrialized nation that doesn’t offer mandatory paid family leave, though you may get it if you live in a state with a paid leave policy.
 “To the extent an employer pays for benefits, the maternity leave would be taxable,” Jonathan Meadows,

 1 If You Took Unpaid Family Leave

 Taking unpaid leave is never ideal, however, there is often at least a small silver lining to unpaid family leave.
 “If the leave is unpaid, it shouldn't impact on someone's taxes, except for the fact that their income might be lower, so they might be eligible for/receive larger ‘family’ tax credits like the